Non-Human Identity Exposure: Risks, Realities, and Remediation

 Implementing Non-Human Identity Management (NHIM) doesn't have to be a disruptive overhaul.
 In fact, the most successful implementations are those that integrate seamlessly with existing workflows, minimizing friction and maximizing adoption.

 • Automated Discovery: Continuous scanning of code repositories, cloud environments, and collaboration platforms ensures comprehensive NHI visibility.
 This eliminates the need for manual inventories, which are often outdated and incomplete.
+Tools like secret scanners and cloud configuration analysis platforms are typically used for this continuous scanning.

 • Real-time Anomaly Detection: Establishing behavioral baselines for NHIs and flagging unusual activity enables proactive threat detection.
 For instance, if a service account suddenly attempts to access resources outside its normal scope, it triggers an alert.